aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-25-golang-wasm-5-compiling-with-webpack.md

 **TL;DR: If you don't really want to see the process you can just check out the [source code for the loader](https://github.com/aaronpowell/webpack-golang-wasm-async-loader) and install it into your own project.**

-As I mentioned above, the loader that we create is just a JavaScript function that receives the contents of the file we're loading passed into it, meaning we'll get our raw Go code, which is not particularly helpful.
+As I mentioned above, the loader that we create is just a JavaScript function that receives the contents of the file we're loading passed into it, meaning we'll get our raw Go code, which is not particularly helpful because we need to pass the file path to `go build`, not the file contents.

 But never fear, the loader has a [Loader API](https://webpack.js.org/api/loaders/) that we can leverage, and the first thing is that we want to get [`resourcePath`](https://webpack.js.org/api/loaders/#this-resourcepath) which gives us the full path to the file.
 Fantastic, now we are able to send that over to `go build`!